 In particular, sustained economic downturns in key geographies or sectors (in particular, sports business and consumer sectors), where Catapult is focused may adversely affect its financial performance.
 Changes in economic factors affecting general business cycles, global health risks such as the pandemic, inflation, legislation, monetary and regulatory policies, the increased level of global uncertainty and volatility associated with the conflict in Ukraine, the imposition of sanctions and export controls, as well as changes to accounting standards, may also affect the performance of Catapult.
-Additionally, while the US regional banking crisis has not adversely affected Catapult, further US bank or financial institution closures and continued global banking instability may affect Catapult's ability to access cash, cash equivalents, and short and long-term investments, which could have a material adverse effect on Catapult's business and financial condition.
-Such factors, in addition to other macroeconomic conditions, may adversely affect our customers and suppliers, which could also have a material adverse effect on Catapult's business and financial condition.
-To help mitigate these risks, Catapult maintains a cash management strategy and continues to monitor its partner financial institutions and key markets.
+Additionally, while the US regional banking crisis has not adversely affected Catapult, further US bank or financial institution closures and continued global banking instability may affect Catapult's ability to access cash, cash equivalents, and short and long-term investments, which could have a material adverse effect on Catapult's business and suppliers, which could also have a material adverse effect on Catapult's business and suppliers, which could also have a material adverse effect on Catapult's business and financial institutions and key markets.
 Further, detailed financial oversight allows responsive changes to the business following variations to the economic and financial climate.